deiv/driftnet/README.md

 ------------

 If you interested in this software (or other FOSS activities I do),
-<a href="https://www.patreon.com/bePatron?u=13707009" data-patreon-widget-type="become-patron-button">get on board and become a Patron!</a><script async src="https://c6.patreon.com/becomePatronButton.bundle.js"></script>
+<a href="https://www.patreon.com/bePatron?u=13707009" data-patreon-widget-type="become-patron-button">get on board and become a Patron!</a>

 Dependencies
 ------------